-Each song would take a few weeks to learn, their commitment was strong.
-Their self-confidence and self-expression increased as they continued to develop skills.
+Each song would take a few weeks to learn and their commitment was strong.
+Their self-confidence and self-expression increased as they continued to develop musical skills.
 Treatment staff also saw a change as the client’s acting out behaviors in the program decreased.

 Teenager Who Was Cutting

-Through the initial assessment, I came to learn from the client that they were struggling with their identity.
+When we first met, the client told me that they were struggling with their identity.
 This included their sexual orientation.
 They worried that their family wouldn’t accept them if they knew that they didn’t identify as “straight.”
 Increasing their self-esteem and self-confidence were the primary therapeutic goals.

 They enjoyed singing, and they had eclectic musical tastes.
 These musical influences played out in the songs that they wanted to sing.
 Working with them on these songs allowed them to “try on” different personas.
-Along with this, singing helped them to become more grounded and comfortable within themselves.
+Singing helped them to become more grounded and comfortable within themselves.
 Their feelings of depression decreased and they shared more about their concerns.
 By the end of our work together, the cutting behaviors had ceased.